EYBlockchain/starlight/WRITEUP.md

 ### Consulting private states

-[Previously](#indicators), we mentioned an `isConsulted` indicator, used during the transformation stage.
-When a secret state is *'consulted'*, its secret value is 'looked up' or 'accessed'.
+[Previously](#indicators), we mentioned an `isAccessed` indicator, used during the transformation stage.
+When a secret state is *'accessed'*, its secret value is 'looked up' or 'accessed'.

 _We use the term 'consult' because the word 'refer' already has meaning in a conventional Solidity AST...
 Although as I write this, 'access' is looking like an attractive word too.
 'Lookup' is a bit clunky because 'looked up', 'lookupping' aren't pretty within code.
 Or maybe 'open' is the word to use (because commitments)._

 #### Summary

-- A secret state is `consulted` if it's 'looked up'.
+- A secret state is `accessed` if it's 'looked up'.
   - E.g. used on the RHS of an assignment; or
   - used in a 'require' statement.
 - Assigning to a secret state is _not_ considered a 'consultation', but an assignment.
-- Only 'whole' states can be consulted.*
+- Only 'whole' states can be accessed.*
-  \*(A partitioned state `a` could probably be consulted, but only if asserting `a > b` or `a >= b`)
+  \*(A partitioned state `a` could probably be accessed, but only if asserting `a > b` or `a >= b`)
-- If a state is consulted within a function, only the _owner_ of that state can successfully call the function...
+- If a state is accessed within a function, only the _owner_ of that state can successfully call the function...
 Why?
 Well...
   - To 'consult' a state is to know its current value.
   - A state's value can only be proven to be 'current' if:
     - the state's commitment's preimage is known;